Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: Markov model approximation

-It can be seen from Fig.~\ref{figWaitingTime} that up until waiting times of approximately 45 the exponential distribution isn't apparent, however after this we do see an approximately exponential distribution appear.
-For small waiting times this result is to be expected due to the fact that we're dealing with a deterministic, not stochastic, system.
-However, due to sensitive dependence of chaotic dynamics on initial condition, the memory of the initial condition is lost after a sufficiently long time interval.
-This particular issue is discussed in detail in many different contexts, including research into distinguishing chaotic processes from stochastic processes/noise\cite{kantz2004fast,cencini2000chaos}, and also in the context of the applicability of Markov models to chaotic systems\cite{nicolis1990chaotic,nicolis1997markov}.
+In order to see how well dynamics on the KS attractor can be modelled by a CTMC model, we can check to what extent the model exhibits the memoryless property~\cite{norris1998markov}, which manifests itself in the exponential distribution of the waiting times~\cite{nicolis1997markov,gillespie1991markov}.
+As can be seen in Fig.~\ref{figWaitingTime}, we do observe an approximately exponential distribution for waiting times larger than about 70.
+The straight red line is obtained by the least-square fit to the data in the interval $[60, 300]$ and is approximately equal to $\mathrm{e}^{14.5-0.048 t_w}$, where $t_w$ is the waiting time.
+For smaller waiting times the distribution is not exponential because the system is deterministic, thus strongly correlated on shorter time scales.
+However, due to sensitive dependence of chaotic dynamics on initial conditions, the memory of the initial condition is lost after a sufficiently long time interval.
+This feature of chaotic systems is discussed in detail in many different contexts, including research into distinguishing chaotic processes from stochastic processes/noise~\cite{kantz2004fast,cencini2000chaos}, and also in the context of the applicability of Markov models to chaotic systems~\cite{nicolis1990chaotic,nicolis1997markov}.
+The straight-line fit in Fig.~\ref{figWaitingTime} also indicates a heavier than exponential tail of the distribution for waiting times larger than about 250, but the statistical significance of this observation is not sufficient to draw a definite conclusion.